HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 # Maintenance mode is enabled.
 This mode solely starts the container without any processes within it.
 ```

-If you come from a state where the application that you want to set into maintenance mode is in a unhealthy state already, you may need to delete the corresponding Pod for the changes to take effect.
-This is due to the fact that Kubernetes will not apply a new configuration to Pods of a StatefulSet until the previous configuration has successfully started.
+If you come from a state where the application that you want to set into maintenance mode is in an unhealthy state, you may need to delete the corresponding Pod for the changes to take effect.
+This is because Kubernetes does not apply a new configuration to Pods of a StatefulSet until the previous configuration has successfully started.

-In case you need to delete a Pod that is still in a broken state, though you have enabled the maintenance mode, you can use the following command as reference:
+In case you need to delete a Pod that is still in a broken state even though you have enabled the maintenance mode, use the following command as reference:

 ```sh
 # Delete the corresponding Pod using kubectl